 \section{Introduction}

-Throughout this paper, we assume that $k$ is an algebraically closed field of arbtrary characteristic.
-By a {\em tensor category} (over $k$), we mean a $k$-linear abelian rigid monoidal category satisfying natural conditions \cite{MR3242743}.
-The rigidity means that every object $X$ in a tensor category has a well-behaved `dual' object $X^*$.
-Although the notion of the dual object generalizes the contragradient representation in the group representation theory, the `double dual' object $X^{**}$ is no longer isomorphic to $X$ in general.

-It is known that the assignment $X \mapsto X^{**}$ extends to a tensor functor.
-A {\em pivotal structure} of a tensor category is an isomorphism $X \cong X^{**}$ of tensor functors.
+Throughout this paper, we work over an algebraically closed field $k$ of arbitrary characteristic.
+By a {\em tensor category} over $k$, we mean a $k$-linear abelian rigid monoidal category satisfying natural conditions \cite{MR3242743}.
+The rigidity means that every object $X$ in a tensor category has a well-behaved dual object $X^*$.
+Although the dual object generalizes the contragradient representation in the group representation theory, the `double dual' object $X^{**}$ is no longer isomorphic to $X$ in general.
+The assignment $X \mapsto X^{**}$ extends to a tensor autoequivalence on $\mathcal{C}$.
+A {\em pivotal structure} of a tensor category is an isomorphism $\id_{\mathcal{C}} \to (-)^{**}$ of tensor functors.
 Such an isomorphism does not exist in general, however, we often require a pivotal structure in some applications of tensor categories to, for example, representation theory, low-dimensional topology, and conformal field theory.
 Thus it is interesting and important to know when a tensor category admits a pivotal structure.